Tories Just Chose An 'Extremist' For Leader: Liberals

 Liberal MP targets Scheer's proposal on free speech

-Worse, in Vaughan's view, Scheer is now promoting a new brand of social conservatism with his promise to cut off funding to universities that fail to protect free speech by allowing student protests to shut down things like pro-life events or pro-Israel guest speakers.
+Worse, in Vaughan's view, Scheer is now promoting a new brand of social conservatism with his promise to cut off funding to universities that fail to protect free speech by allowing student protests to shut down things like events with pro-Israel guest speakers or meetings of those who oppose abortion.

 "He's somebody who wants to be in charge of the thought police," Vaughan scoffed.